KumarAyush26/Visual-Effects-And-Computer-Graphics/README.md

 🎮 Group 6 – Unity & Blender Experiments

-This repository contains a collection of interactive simulations, visual effects, and game development experiments created in Unity and Blender by Group 6.
-The projects showcase particle systems, physics simulations, motion tracking, and environment effects as part of our academic and personal development work.
+This repository showcases the Visual Effects (VFX) and Computer Graphics experiments I have completed as part of my learning journey in Unity and Blender.
+Each experiment explores different techniques for creating realistic simulations, dynamic particles, and immersive visual effects.

 Group Members: